Branched DNA assay: Process

+Generations

+The first-generation bDNA assay directly uses a branched DNA molecule attached to many "alkaline phosphatase probe" molecules (amplifier), which binds to the label extender and then to the target molecule.
+It could accurately quantify between ~10 000 and 10 000 000 molecules.

+The second-generation assay adds a "preamplifier" molecule to further enhance the sensitivity.
+The preamplifier binds the label extender and several copies of the amplifier, making the signal much stronger.
+It could detect down to 500 molecules.

+The third-generation or "system 8" assay uses isoguanine and isocytosine residues to prevent non-specific hybridization between the amplifier and preamplifier and the target: these parts are supposed to only bind the label extender, but when they are made too long they also bind the target causing false positives.
+By preventing non-specific hybridization, longer versions of these two molecules can be used, allowing for more amplification of the signal and a detection limit of 100 copies of HIV-RNA per mL of blood.
+It was developed under Chiron Diagnostics in 1997 and was owned by Bayer Diagnostics as of 2005–2006 as the "Quantiplex" or "VERSANT" technology.
+As of 2025 the "VERSANT" brand appears to be owned by Siemens.

+There is not a universally agreed-upon definition of a fourth-generation assay, but this does not mean improvements have ceased to occur.
+For example, an 2005 patent increases the specificity enough for use in single nucleotide polymorphism detection.

-Uses and Advantages
+Uses and advantages

 The assay can be used to detect and quantify many types of RNA or DNA target.
 In the assay, branched DNA is mixed with a sample to be tested.
 The detection is done using a non-radioactive method and does not require preamplification of the nucleic acid to be detected.
 The assay entirely relies on hybridization.
 Enzymes are used to indicate the extent of hybridization but are not used to manipulate the nucleic acids.
 Thus, small amounts of a nucleic acid can be detected and quantified without a reverse transcription step (in the case of RNA) and/or PCR.
 The assay can be run as a high throughput assay, unlike quantitative Northern-blotting or the RNAse-protection assay, which are labor-intensive and thus difficult to perform on a large number of samples.
 The other major high throughput technique employed in the quantification of specific RNA molecules is quantitative PCR, after reverse transcription of the RNA to cDNA.